Trailing Plum Coleus

 Planting & Growing

 Trailing Plum Coleus will grow to be about 10 inches tall at maturity, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 20 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 Trailing Plum Coleus is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a canvas of foliage against which the larger thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.